 Take a look at these examples below and see if you can relate:

-Fixed Mindset: I have already blown my budget.
-The whole month is a wash.
+Thought: I have already blown my budget.
+The whole month is ruined.
 Might as well spend whatever I want!

 These are all examples of where I started many years ago.
 Over time I learned that budgeting wasn’t the problem, I was the problem.
-And good thing I’m in control of myself because I can change and you can too!
+And good thing I’m in control of myself because if I am capable of change then you are too!